DavidLzCoding/ModernPHPLz/PHP Learning Notes/PHP Basics/7.Object/README.md

 ### Extends other class

 **Class extension is an inheritance:**
-1. A class can inherit the constants, methods, and properties of another class by using the keyword extends in the class declaration.
+1. when extending a class, the subclass inherits all of the constants, methods, and properties of another class by using the keyword extends in the class declaration.

 2. The inherited constants, methods, and properties can be overridden by redeclaring them with the same name defined in the parent class.